it-novum/openITCOCKPIT-documentation/en/docs/additional/upgradev4-v5.md

 -	You have at least **20 GB** free hard disk space
 -	Execute all commands as `root` user

+### Docker setup?

+For Docker (or any other container runtime) based installations of openITCOCKPIT no manually upgrade process is required.
+All you have to do is stop the containers, pull the new images and start the containers again.

+Please see the [container update instructions](/installation/docker/#update-containers) for more information.

 ### Supported operating systems:

 openITCOCKPIT 5 can be installed on the following operating systems: